AirRunner/nosql-project/Report/report.md

     100.00% <= 2 milliseconds
     100.00% <= 2 milliseconds
     64683.05 requests per second

+ ## __here 100000 GET query are performed by 50 parallel users in 1.55 seconds  at a speed of 64683.05 requests/second__

     ====== INCR ======
     100000 requests completed in 1.61 seconds